Cyber Essentials

 Cyber Essentials is a United Kingdom certification scheme designed to show an organisation has a minimum level of protection in cyber security through annual assessments to maintain certification.

 Backed by the UK government and overseen by the National Cyber Security Centre (NCSC).
-It encourages organisations to adopt good practice in information security.
+It encourages organisations to adopt good practices in information security.
 Cyber Essentials also includes an assurance framework and a simple set of security controls to protect information from threats coming from the internet.

-The certification will undergo substantial changes from January 2022 including bringing all cloud services into scope and a new section on Multi Factor Authentication along with changes on passwords and pins.
+The certification underwent substantial changes in January 2022 which included bringing all cloud services into scope and changes to the requirements on multi-factor authentication, passwords and pins.

 Certification

 The Cyber Essentials program provides two levels, the first is self-certification and the second requires independent validation of claims made:

 Cyber Essentials

 Commonly referred to as mark your own homework, organisations self-assess their systems, and then complete an online assessment.
 The online assessment is marked by a Cyber Essentials Assessor who provides feedback on any areas where improvements could be made.

 There is no independent validation of the accuracy of the answers at this level.

 The cost for Cyber Essentials starts from £300 and is subject to VAT in the UK.
 The pricing model is tiered based on the number of employees and more information can be found on the IASME website.